 2-Day Art & Culture Tour of Lake Norman

-Home to several works of internationally known artist Jon Hair, it’s no surprise the Lake Norman area has great art attractions.
+Home to several works of art from internationally known artist Jon Hair, it’s no surprise the Lake Norman area has great art attractions.

-Stroll through the town of Davidson’s art district and Old Town Cornelius to visit many different galleries and art centers, visit a DIY studio and create your own masterpiece on this 2-day trip.
+Stroll through Davidson’s art district and Old Town Cornelius to visit many different galleries and art centers, then visit a DIY studio and create your own masterpiece on this 2-day trip.

 Day 1: Davidson Art District